Khioniya Guseva: Assassination attempt on Rasputin

-Grigori Rasputin, a friend of the Tsar Nicholas II of Russia and his family, was visiting his wife and children in his village, along the Tura River, in Siberia.
-On the afternoon of Sunday having dined, he went out from the house.
-He had just received a telegram, and left his home to reply to it when he was attacked by Guseva, who drove a knife into his abdomen.
+Grigori Rasputin, a friend of the Tsar Nicholos II and his family, was visiting his wife and children in Siberia.
+In the afternoon of Monday, around 3 o'clock, he went out from the house.
+He had received a telegram from the tsarina about the threat of the war.
+When he left his home to reply to it he was attacked by Guseva, who drove a dagger into his abdomen (mesentery).
 Guseva purportedly screamed "I have killed the Antichrist!" after the attack.
 Rasputin was then chased through the streets by Guseva in order to finish the task.
 He hit her in the face with a shaft, and a crowd quickly gathered, chanting "Let's kill her!"
-She surrendered herself to the constable and was tried in court.
-After seven weeks, Rasputin recovered.
+She then surrendered herself to the constable and attempted to commit suicide in the days after.

+On Thursday Rasputin was transported by steamer to Tyumen, accompanied by his wife and daughter.
+The tsar sent his own physician, Roman Vreden, and after a laparotomy and almost seven weeks, Rasputin recovered; he was taken home on 17 August.
+In the meantime Iliodor had escaped to Oslo.

-Guseva was found to be insane and was placed in an asylum in Tomsk until 15 March 1917.
-Then she was released by order of Alexander Kerensky.
+Guseva was tried in court, found to be insane and placed in an asylum in Tomsk.
+On 15 March 1917, she was released by order of Alexander Kerensky.
 She is reported to have attempted and failed another assassination attempt, this time of Patriarch Tikhon of Moscow, in 1919.
 What happened to Guseva after this attempt is unknown and her date of death is also unknown.